ARICOMA-D365BC/AC-IB-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/fixed-asesst.md

 User can open FA Depreciation book and fill in the fields Depreciation Interrupt and Depreciation Interrupt up to.
 Field Keep Depr.
 Ending Date defines if you want to maintain the depreciation schedule.

-## TWO STEPS FIXED ASSET ACQUISITION
+## Two steps fixed asset acquisition

 There are two steps to accomplish when acquiring a Fixed Asset in the Czech accounting.
 When a company gets an invoice for a Fixed Asset acquisition, it has to be posted.
 Since the moment of initial use of the Fixed Asset, the used Fixed Asset is posted.
 Both the acquisition and put in use steps are required and connected with G/L Entries.
 Fixed Assets are not depreciated until put in use.

 For this topic, use Custom 2 fixed asset posting type for the first step (Acquisition) and Acquisition Fixed Asset posting type for the second step (Put in Use).
 Select the Fixed Asset Acquisition as Custom2 check box in Fixed Asset Setup to start use of this feature.
 Value Custom 2 is renamed in Czech language from Vlastní 2 to Pořízení for correct FA purchase identification and better accountant understanding.

-## FIXED ASSET POSTING OF DISPOSAL
+## Fixed asset posting of disposal

 Czech accounting standards require specific posting when a Fixed Asset is being disposed of or be-ing sold.
 After selling or posting Fixed Assets (FA), Fixed Asset Posting of disposal ensures the Fixed Asset value remains the same as that of the acquired value after depreciation.